SixArm/mast-cell-help/topics/low-histamine-diet-foods-to-choose/index.md

 # Low-histamine diet: foods to choose

-For a low-histamine diet, these foods are generally considered safe to choose:
+For a low-histamine diet, these items are generally considered safe to choose:

 * Fresh Meats: Fresh, unprocessed meats such as chicken, turkey, beef, and pork are generally considered low in histamine.